R33-class airship: R.33

-In October 1925, following repairs, she was used for experiments to provide data for the construction of the R101 airship.
-Once these were finished, in mid-October, she was used for trials launching a parasite fighter, using a DH 53 Hummingbird light aircraft.
-After some near misses, a successful launch and recapture was achieved in December of that year.
-In 1926, she launched a pair of Gloster Grebes weighing about a ton apiece, the first of which was flown by Flying Officer Campbell MacKenzie-Richards.
-She was then retired and remained in the shed at Pulham until finally being scrapped in 1928, after severe metal fatigue was found in her frame.
+On 5 October 1925, following repairs, R.33 emerged from her shed for the first time since April.
+She was used for pressure experiments to provide data for the construction of the new R101 airship.
+Once these were finished, she was used for trials launching a parasite fighter, using a DH 53 Hummingbird light aircraft.
+After two failed attempts in October, a successful launch and recapture was achieved in December of that year.
+This was the last flight of the R.33 for over ten months, as she returned to her shed for an overhaul.
+On 21 October 1926, she launched a pair of Gloster Grebes weighing about a ton apiece, the first of which was flown by Flying Officer Campbell MacKenzie-Richards.
+Two more Grebes were launched from R.33 on 23 November 1926.
+R.33 was then returned to her shed at Pulham where she remained until 1928; following an examination of her framework that revealed severe metal fatigue, she was dismantled and scrapped.
 The forward portion of R.33's control car is currently on display at the Royal Air Force Museum London at Hendon.